 - 6.08 For all international and Regional Competitive Bidding (RCB) processes, bidding and RFP documents shall be prepared in English.
 The Recipient may also issue translated versions of these documents in another language, which should be the national language.
 The national language is, either: - (a) the national language of the Recipient; or - (b) the language used nationwide in the Recipient's country for commercial transactions, as accepted by CDB. - 6.09 The Recipient shall take full responsibility for the correct translation of the documents into the national language.
 In case of any discrepancy, the text in English prevails.
-If Procurement Documents are issued in two languages, potential Bidders/Proposers may submit their applications/Bids/Proposals in either of those two languages.

-7 This includes the use of electronic mail as allowed for the tender documents/RFP.

-- 6.10 The contract signed with the winning Bidder/Proposer shall always be written in the language in which the Bid/Proposal was submitted, which shall be the one that governs the contractual relations between the Recipient and the winning Bidder/Proposer.
-The contract shall not be signed in more than one language. - 6.11 For procurement subject to national Bidding, Procurement Documents can all be issued in the national language. - All documents subject to CDB's review, whether prior or post, which are prepared in the national language, shall also be translated into English by the Recipient unless otherwise agreed by CDB.
+If Procurement Documents are issued in two languages, potential Bidders/Proposers may submit their applications/Bids/Proposals in either of those two languages. - 6.10 The contract signed with the winning Bidder/Proposer shall always be written in the language in which the Bid/Proposal was submitted, which shall be the one that governs the contractual relations between the Recipient and the winning Bidder/Proposer.
+The contract shall not be signed in more than one language. - 6.11 For procurement subject to national Bidding, Procurement Documents can all be issued in the national language. - 6.12 All documents subject to CDB's review, whether prior or post, which are prepared in the national language, shall also be translated into English by the Recipient unless otherwise agreed by CDB.
 This includes tender or RFP documents, and similar associated documents, evaluation reports, contracts and any subsequent modifications of contracts. - 6.13 However, CDB may agree suitable modifications of the provisions of Paragraphs 6.08-6.12 with the Recipient in the case where entities are permitted by CDB to use APAs, as described in Paragraph 3.05.